KMST1228/ComputalPhysics/README.md

 ComputalPhysics

-This is for recording of homeworks in the class ComputalPhysics.
+This is a recording of homeworks in the class ComputalPhysics.